Aai (film): Plot

 One day, Mani discovers a wine shop operating opposite the school where his fiancée, Kanmani, teaches.
 Mani, Kanmani, Velu, and the schoolchildren collectively destroy the wine shop, with Velu setting it ablaze.
 The shop's owner, Naachiyar, vows to retaliate by destroying the school.
 Velu, however, warns Naachiyar that he will be dealt with before he can harm the school.
 Naachiyar, unfazed, devises a plan to bomb the school.
 Velu and Mani receive a distress call from Kanmani and rush to the school, managing to save the children and Kanmani.
 Tragically, Mani is fatally stabbed by one of Naachiyar's henchmen and falls from the school building.
 As Mani lies dying, he expresses his desire to see his sister become a collector.
 Velu vows to fulfill this wish but to seek vengeance for Mani's demise, Velu apprehends Naachiyar and shoots him twice.
 It is also revealed that Velu had been living in hiding, keeping a low profile to safeguard Lakshmi from Naachiyar's wrath.
 Though the military court declared Velu innocent of all charges, Velu voluntarily resigned from the military to assume responsibility for fulfilling Mani's dying wish: to support Lakshmi in becoming a collector.

 In the present day, Naachiyar, driven by a thirst for vengeance, finally tracks down Velu in Palani.
 Seeking revenge for the past shooting, Naachiyar allies with Eswara Pandian, now a Deputy Superintendent of Police (DSP), and Raghavan to eliminate Velu.
 During the Thaipoosam festival celebrations at the Palani temple, Velu is ambushed and shot by Naachiyar.
 However, Velu swiftly tends to his wounds and launches a fierce counterattack amidst the crowded temple grounds.
-Ensuring Anjali, Pazhani, and Lakshmi's safety, Velu sends them home before focusing on taking down the thugs, Eswara Pandian, and Naachiyar.
+Ensuring Anjali, Pazhani, and Lakshmi's safety, Velu sends them home before focusing on killing Eswara Pandian, and Naachiyar.
 Years later, Velu is released from prison after serving his sentence for the killings.
 Lakshmi has realized Mani's dream and is now a collector.

 Soundtrack

-Soundtrack was composed by Srikanth Deva.
+The soundtrack was composed by Srikanth Deva.